 3. Clean and Process the Data

-Ensure your data is correct and useable by identifying and removing any errors or corruption.
+Ensure your data is correct and usable by identifying and removing any errors or corruption.

 - Monitor Errors: Keep a record and look at trends of where most errors are coming from.